-If you really want to impress your friends, bake a batch of these guys.
-Be sure you eat them the same day you make them, preferably while they’re still warm — they won’t keep well.
+If you really want to impress your friends, bake a batch of these guys — perfect for wrapping up this year’s Oktoberfest!
+Be sure you eat them the same day you make them, preferably while they’re still warm, as they won’t keep well.
 But that shouldn’t be a problem.
 Bring out the beer and mustard!

 Soft Pretzels with Grainy Mustard